emadroshandel/ultrasonic.arduino.CHx01/README.md

 Create an instance of the CH101 that will be accessed using the specified I2C.
 The IO numbers to be used as interrupt, interrupt direction, reset and program must be specified.
-Reset pin is active LOW by default, set rst_n to false to make it active HIGH (required for the Ultrasonic ToF EVK board).
+Reset pin is active LOW by default; set rst_n to false to make it active HIGH (required for the Ultrasonic ToF EVK board).
-If int_dir pin is not used, it can be  set to UNUSED_PIN.
+If the int_dir pin is not used, it can be  set to UNUSED_PIN.

 ```C++
 CH101 CHx01(Wire,2,8,9,10,false);